Oct 032020

-This LED Pilot Light Circuit is intended to give us a visual warning that we have electronic equipment turned on.
+This Energy-saving Flashing Pilot Light circuit is intended to give us a visual warning that we have electronic equipment turned on.
 This is especially important on equipment that uses batteries.

 That means that while the electronic equipment is working, the pilot light is ON showing that there is current consumption.